DanielBMarkham/Info-Ops/manuscript/chapter22.md

 [^22-31]: For the record, they never did prove anything.

 So there is no loop.
-It's just a bunch of dots.
+There's no one-size-fits-all process to go through to create and update the analysis model.
+It happens all the time no matter else you're doing.
+But there are categories of questions that remain constant.
+So the wheel is really just a bunch of dots.
 I call it a wheel because wheels are cool.
 Who doesn't like wheels?
+I like wheels.
 It's my book.
 When you write your book, you can have cyclones, or roller-coasters, potato mashers, donut jugglers, or something else entirely. [^22-4]

 [^22-4]: I advise against pyramids.
 Everybody does pyramids.
 Earthquakes and soup might be good if you could make it work.